Testing & Tagging — Christchurch & Canterbury

 Common Faults Found

-Extension leads most common failures.
+Most common failures.
 Cables damaged from rough use.
 Plugs broken from abuse.
 Internal wiring poor quality deteriorates.

-Power tools with damaged cables.
 Cable bent repeatedly near plug.
 Cores broken inside insulation.
 Visual inspection doesnt show problem but electrical test identifies.

-Equipment with no earth.
 Some older appliances double insulated meant to have no earth.
 Modern equipment should have earth.
 Missing earth wire dangerous fault.

-Poor quality equipment.
 Cheap imported items sometimes poorly made.
 Fail testing even when new.
 Better quality equipment safer and lasts longer.

 Scheduling Testing